-Parents wishing to apply for a place at Kingsland C.E Academy can apply online at www.stoke. gov.uk/admissions or complete the Admission Application Form, which is available from the academy.
+Parents wishing to apply for a place at Kingsland C.E Academy can apply online at www.stoke.gov.uk/ admissions or complete the Admission Application Form, which is available from the academy.
 This should then be returned directly to the academy or to the Local Authority by the published closing date.

-The admission of pupils with an Education Health Care Plan (EHCP) are dealt with by a separate procedure.
-These children will be admitted to the Academy if our school is named on the EHCP.
+The admission of pupils with a statement of Special Educational Needs/Education Health Care Plan (EHCP) are dealt with by a separate procedure.
+These children will be admitted to the Academy if our school is named on the statement/EHCP.
 This is a statutory entitlement under S.324 of the Education Act 1996.